AdobeDocs/analytics-platform.en/help/stitching/overview.md

 >[!NOTE]
 >
->You must have the **Select** package or higher (for [field-based stitching](fbs.md)) or **Prime** package or higher (for [graph-based stitching](gbs.md)) to use the functionality described in this section.
+>You must have the Customer Journey Analytics **Select** package or higher (for [field-based stitching](fbs.md)) or the Customer Journey Analytics **Prime** package or higher (for [graph-based stitching](gbs.md)) to use the functionality described in this section.
 Contact your administrator if you're unsure which Customer Journey Analytics package you have.

 Identity stitching (or simply, stitching) is a powerful feature that elevates an event dataset's suitability for cross-channel analysis.
 Cross-channel analysis is a main use case for Customer Journey Analytics.
 The feature allows you to combine and run reports seamlessly on multiple datasets from different channels, based on a common identifier (person ID).

 When you combine datasets with similar person IDs, attribution is carried over across devices and channels.
 For example, a user visits your site through an advertisement on their desktop computer.
-The users buys a product but then the user encounters an issue with the order order.
+The user buys a product but then the user encounters an issue with the order.
 The user then gives your customer service team a call to help resolve the issue.
 With cross-channel analysis, you can attribute call center events to the ad that the user originally clicked.

 Unfortunately, not all event-based datasets that are part of your connection in Customer Journey Analytics are sufficiently populated with data to support this attribution out of the box.
 Especially, web-based or mobile-based experience datasets often don't have actual person ID information available on all events.